JAS0NN/entry_ai_agent/README.md

 # Multi-Agents for IC Design
-This project provides a framework for utilizing multiple AI agents to automate and assist in the Integrated Circuit (IC) design process.
-The ecosystem is supported by containerized infrastructure that ensures modularity and ease of use.
+This project provides a framework for utilizing multiple AI agents to automate and assist in the IC design process.
+It is supported by containerized infrastructure that ensures modularity and ease of use.

 This README serves as the entry point to the various repositories that constitute this project.
 It provides a high-level overview and a step-by-step guide to installing the necessary components.
 For detailed instructions, please refer to the `README.md` within each respective repository.